MeddBerian/Crypto-Wallet-Crawler/README.md

 The Crypto Wallet Crawling Bot gather all transactions information related to the provided Crytpo Wallet Address.
 The transaction informations will be harvested from https://www.v2.tools.gemit.app
 The cryptocurrencies will be refered to as Assets.
-All the data extraction and scraping process takes place in the '[program.py](https://github.com/MeddBerian/Crypto-Wallet-Crawler/blob/master/program.py)' python file.
+All the data extraction and scraping process takes place in the '[Wallet Crawler.py](https://github.com/MeddBerian/Crypto-Wallet-Crawler/blob/Dev/Wallet%20Crawler.py)' python file.
 At the onset of the extraction process, the Crypto Wallet Bot prompts/requests for a valid 'WALLET ADDRESS', then extraction process begins.
 The extracton process can be PAUSED and TERMINATED with the combination of CTRL + C Keys.